aaaastark/aaaastark/README.md

 Author | Research Scientist | Senior AI&ML Engineer | Generative AI Engineer | NVIDIA Developer Program Member
 ---------------------------------------------------------------------------------------

->Muhammad Allah Rakha is an experienced Research Scientist and Generative AI Engineer with a strong background in diverse fields such as research science, artificial intelligence, machine learning, deep learning, big data, computer vision, data mining, and natural language processing.
-With over three years of industry experience.
-The possesses proficiency in Python, R, Julia, Rust, Java, C/C++, SQL-NoSQL, Web App, Big Data and NVIDIA Frameworks.
-Expertise lies in offering comprehensive solutions to complex problems, particularly in the corporate sector.
-A member of the NVIDIA Developer Program community, which has used cutting-edge technology and research methods to address challenges in AI, ML, DL, and resulting in groundbreaking applications.
-Meeting various project demands, upholding client satisfaction, and maintaining projects by resolving issues.
-Additionally, as a Research Scientist at Chongqing University China, focus on Hyperspectral Images (Classification, Denoising, Pansharpening), conducting experiments, analyzing data, and collaborating with other researchers to foster innovation and creativity.
-As a Generative AI Engineer, the role involves designing and implementing advanced generative large language models, optimizing performance, collaborating with cross-functional teams, and exploring innovative applications.
-Further, the procedure of Finetuning and RAG System.
+> Muhammad Allah Rakha (AAAASTARK), a distinguished Senior AI & ML Engineer, Generative AI Engineer, and Research Scientist, brings 3.5 years of pioneering expertise in Artificial Intelligence, Machine Learning, and Deep Learning, leveraging NVIDIA technology and Oracle-OCI AI certification.
+A graduate of FAST-NUCES University, Pakistan (BSCS, 2023), he specializes in inventing and deploying cutting-edge ML models, DL algorithms, and NLP systems to solve complex, real-world business challenges.

+> Muhammad has significantly contributed to the academic and research community as a Researcher for the prestigious "IEEE JSTAR Transactions" journal and as a key contributor to "The AIP Conference Proceedings."
+His authorship extends to chapters in books published by the renowned Taylor & Francis Group, underscoring his intellectual prowess and deep commitment to advancing the AI landscape.

+> His role as a certified Oracle-OCI AI expert and an active member of the NVIDIA Developer Program showcases his involvement in pushing the boundaries of AI and GenAI technologies.
+He has played a pivotal part in the development of autonomous agents, notably contributing to the "GPT-Researcher" project.

+> As a Researcher at Chongqing University, China, Muhammad specialized in Hyperspectral Image processing, including classification, denoising, and pansharpening, where he drove innovation through extensive research collaborations and data-driven experimentation.

+> In his capacity as a Generative AI Engineer, Muhammad has designed advanced generative models, optimized system performance, and integrated Retrieval Augmented Generation (RAG) systems to develop next-generation AI applications.
+His unique ability to collaborate across multidisciplinary teams drives groundbreaking results, advancing the AI/ML ecosystem and fostering future-ready solutions.

 <a href="https://www.github.com/aaaastark" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/aaaastark?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>